Skip to content

 While guards have some advantages.

-• Explicit - you can see exactly which routes use which guards by looking at their tags
+• Explicit - since each route explicitly defines its guards, you can see exactly which guards execute for any route just by looking at the slice

 For more details see the guards page.